-In order to be successful in this subject the student must pass the following subjects: Automatic Foundation, Math I, II & III, Mechanical engineering, Electrical engineering, and its recommended to have Physics I, Physics II and Informatics.
+In order to be successful in this subject the student must pass the following subjects: Automatic Foundation, Automatic Regulation and Control, Math I, II & III, Mechanical engineering, Electrical engineering, Calc and design of machines, Power Electronics, Electronics Instrumentation, Programmable electronics systems, Electronics Technology I & II, Physics I, Physics II and Informatics.

-1.3.Context and importance of this course in the degree
+1.3.
+Context and importance of this course in the degree

-The Automatic Regulation and Control is a subject that forms part of the Mechatronics Engineering Degree which is imparted in EUPLA, the subjects are englobed inside the Control module.
+Robotics is a subject that forms part of the Mechatronics Engineering Degree which is imparted in EUPLA, the subjects are englobed inside the Control module.

 This subject has an extraordinaire importance in the acquisition of the competences of the degree.
-Moreover, it gives additional useful skills for the Mechatronics Engineering work in industrial control.
+Moreover, it gives additional useful skills for the Mechatronics Engineering work in industrial robotics area.